 Social media

-The project’s partners being also present on these networks, they also contributed to the AVENUE project/AM technology visibility and allowed the PTOs to launch invitations to use their AM services.
+The project’s partners social networks also contributed to the AVENUE project/AM technology visibility and allowed the Public Transit Operators (PTOs) to launch invitations to use their AM services.

 Twitter: 650 followers, hundreds of Tweets.

-Youtube: 120 followers, 20 video contents cumulating thousands of views.
+Youtube: 120 followers, 20 video contents accumulating thousands of views.

 Facebook: 114 followers.